LouitLA/GameMaker-Localization-Tutorial-by-Blobfish-improved/README.md

 This GMS 2 script is from Blobfish youtube tutorial: https://www.youtube.com/watch?v=HYPYowI4PK0

-I made some changes to incorporate the script into my project and I wanted to share it
+I made some changes to incorporate the script into my project and I wanted to share it!
+You could download as a local package or view the project files online.

 #Changed the names & added comments for better readability